Orlando Museums & Art Galleries

 Learn more: Winter Park

-More than an arts venue, the Albin Polasek Museum is actually the artist’s former Winter Park home, in which he lived from 1950 until his passing in 1965.
-As a result, you’ll literally walk in the master’s footsteps as you tour his galleries and outdoor sculpture gardens, all of which celebrate a wide range of enriching art designed to tell compelling stories.
+More than an arts venue, the Albin Polasek Museum was formerly the artist’s Winter Park home, in which he lived from 1950 until his passing in 1965.
+As a result, you will literally walk in the master’s footsteps as you tour his galleries and outdoor sculpture gardens, all of which celebrate a wide range of enriching art designed to tell compelling stories.

 Art & History Museums — Maitland